talhabarkaatahmad/LEAP-Atmospheric-Physics-using-AI-ClimSim/README.md

 We used a custom R-squared metric for evaluation, but on a weighted solution.

-Dataset was extremely larges, so initially we prepeard compressed batches of the dataset.
+Dataset was extremely large like 300+GBs, so initially we prepared compressed batches of the dataset.

 Then trained the model in each batch and ensembled the result.